oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/NetworkingScenarios.md

    Once the execution is successful, _<customer\_name>\_compartments.auto.tfvars_ file will be generated under the folder _/cd3user/tenancies/<customer\_name>/terraform_files/<region_dir>_

-   ***Note***: This will create TF for only those Security Lists and Route Tables in VCNs which are part of cd3 and skip any VCNs that have been created outside of cd3 execution.
+   **NOTE**: This will create TF for only those Security Lists and Route Tables in VCNs which are part of cd3 and skip any VCNs that have been created outside of cd3 execution.

       Navigate to the above path and execute the terraform commands:<br>
        <br>_terraform init_
        <br>_terraform plan_
        <br>_terraform apply_

    This completes the modification of Security Rules, Route Rules and DRG Route Rules in OCI.
 Verify the components in console.

 ## Non-Greenfield Workflow